kupa22/apple-homekey/README.md

 ## How it works
 When a NFC capable smart lock is added via HomeKit, the phone generates two things:

-* A secp256r1 key pair, which is the **Reader Key**.
+* The **Reader Key** (a secp256r1 key pair)
-* Another secp256r1 key pair, which is the **Device Credential**.
+* The **Device Credential** (another secp256r1 key pair)

 The private part of the **Reader Key** is sent to the smart lock and stored there.
 Its purpose is to authenticate the lock againts the phone during a NFC transaction.
-Only one Reader Key exists per home.
+Only one Reader Key exists for each home.

 The public part of the **Device Credential** is also sent to the smart lock and stored there.
 The Device Credential is unique per device (phone or watch) and used to identify and authenticate the device at the lock during a NFC transaction.
 Each device invited to the home generates its own Device Credential which is then sent to the lock.
-A lock can normally store multiple Device Credentials.
+A lock can store multiple Device Credentials.

 <img src="./resources/homekey-keys.png" width="800" alt="![HomeKey Key Overview]">

 ## HomeKit specification
-A HomeKey compatible lock has the same services and characteristics as a normal lock, but exposes additional services and characteristics.
-Only the latter are described here.
+A HomeKey compatible lock utilizes the same services and characteristics as a normal HomeKit lock, but exposes additional services and characteristics.
+Only the HomeKey specific ones are described here.

 ---